Pingplotter is a powerful monitoring and diagnostic tool for your network.

 MTR stands for My Traceroute.
 It was originally called Matt’s Traceroute, after the person who developed it.
 Essentially, this program combines the functionalities of traceroute and ping programs.

-- As soon as it starts, this program will analyze the network connection between the host on which MTR runs and the destination host.
+- Immediately analyzes the network connection between the host on which MTR runs and the destination host

-- It sends running statistics about each machine as the probe keeps happening.
+- Sends running statistics about each machine during probes

-- It can limit the number of hops a particular packet takes in a network to reach the destination.
+- Limit the number of hops a particular packet takes in a network to reach the destination

 - Supports IPv6